memesrized/real-estate-market-scraper/README.md

 # How to use
 1. Setup requirements described above.
-2. Setup config with your Google maps API key. (turn on GeocoderAPI and JavascriptAPI).
+2. Setup config with your Google maps API key (turn on GeocoderAPI and JavascriptAPI).

     `$ python set_config.py YOUR_KEY`

+    Contact me if you need my key.

 3. Run commands for each city